carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 > ![Forking Repositories]({{ page.root }}/fig/antiSMASH_query.png)

-## Browsing and Querying the antiSMASH database
+## Browsing and Querying in the antiSMASH database

 1. Select “Browse“ on the top menu bar
 2. Either select “Query”